Working at The Discovery Museums

 To inquire about volunteer opportunities, please call 978.264.4200 or email: firstname.lastname@example.org.

-As we work with children, all positions require an interview with a supervisor and a satisfactory CORI check.-->
+Please note: Due to our work with children, all positions require an interview with a supervisor and a satisfactory CORI check.